 If you want to send CW manually, the easiest way is to parallel a keyer with the computer CW at the transceiver's key jack.
-Alternatively, hit Ctrl + K, and a CW window appears:
+Alternatively, if you prefer to use the keyboard instead of a paddle, hit Ctrl + K, and a CW window appears:

-Type the CW you want, and hit Enter when you're done.
-As soon as you begin typing, the program begins sending; you can type ahead, and the program will finish sending the CW before the window closes.
+Type the character you want to send.
+As you begin typing, the program begins sending; you can type ahead.
+Hit Ctrl+K again to close the window.
+See this page for more details on how the CW keyboard window works.